Raymond Chan Chi-chuen: Career

-In the early 1990s, under the stage name Slow Beat, he teamed up with Tam Tak-chi (aka Fast Beat) hosting a radio show on Commercial Radio Hong Kong known as Fast Slow Beats with help from Winnie Yu.
+In the early 1990s, under the stage name Slow Beat, he teamed up with Tam Tak-chi (aka Fast Beat) to host a radio show on Commercial Radio Hong Kong, known as Fast Slow Beats, with help from Winnie Yu.
 The duo gained popularity when they hosted Challengers of Fire on Asia Television in 1997, but left the show one year later.
 They remained partners after joining Metro Showbiz in 2000 until Chan quit his career as radio host in 2007.
 He then spent one year practicing Buddhism in Japan.
 He returned as radio host at Internet radio station Hong Kong Reporter in 2010 and was named its chief executive officer in 2011.

 Ray Chan is a Buddhist.
 In early 2009, he was a Buddhist monk in a Japanese temple, and he can read some fundamental Sanskrit.

-In September 2010, along with several fellow hosts of Hong Kong Reporter, Chan became a co-founder and deputy spokesperson of political group Power Voters (later part of People Power), whose objective was to oppose the Democratic Party in 2011 district council elections.
+In September 2010, along with several fellow hosts of Hong Kong Reporter, Chan became a co-founder and deputy spokesperson of political group Power Voters (later part of People Power), whose objective was to oppose the Democratic Party in the 2011 district council elections.
 Chan failed to challenge Democrat Lee Wing-tat in Lai Wah of Kwai Tsing District Council.

 In 2012, he teamed up with Erica Yuen in running for the Legislative Council election and was ultimately elected.
 After the election, he came out as a gay man and voiced his support for LGBT rights in Hong Kong, including the legislation of the Sexual Orientation Discrimination Ordinance.